linpoyraz/predicting_functional_britain/README.md

 Gene-level SDS scores.
 This file is the output of `SDS_parallel.sh`.

 ### figures/data/allele_frequency/

-This directory includes
+This directory includes information regarding all SNPs included in the JTI model for all FDR significant transcriptome-wide scan genes.
+These files are the outputs of `allele_frequencies.R`.

 ### figures/data/expression/

-This directory includes all files and scripts required to generate all main figures in the manuscript.
+This directory includes the predicted expression of each FDR significant transcriptome-wide scan gene for all samples used in this manuscript.
+These files are the outputs of `expression.R`

 ## scripts/

+`allele_frequencies.R` \
+This script outputs dosage information and JTI weights for all SNPs included in the JTI model for the specified gene.
+Paths are absolute with regard to the cluster, so it won't be possible to run this script on another machine without significant editing.

+`expression.R` \
+This script outputs predicted expression of each FDR significant transcriptome-wide gene for all samples used in the manuscript.

+### scripts/predict/

+This directory includes all scripts required to generate predicted gene expression values for all samples included in this manuscript.
+Paths are absolute with regard to the cluster, so it won't be possible to run this script on another machine without significant editing.

 ### scripts/iHS/